-On this day, the Super league war ramps up, a rule change alters rugby league forever and a record-breaker is born.
+On this day, the Super league war ramps up, a rule change alters rugby league forever and Project Apollo is launched.

 The highest pointscorer in NRL history, Bulldogs sharpshooter Hazem El Masri, is born in Tripoli, Lebanon – hardly rugby league heartland but now etched indelibly on the sport's history.

-A hat-trick to renowned try-scorer and now NRL.com columnist Steve 'The Pearl' Renouf helps Brisbane to their first win of the 1994 NSWRL season after a draw and two losses, crushing Eastern Suburbs 44-12.
+A hat-trick to renowned try-scorer Steve "The Pearl" Renouf helps Brisbane to their first win of the 1994 NSWRL season after a draw and two losses, crushing Eastern Suburbs 44-12.

 This article contains information from the official records of NRL historian David Middleton.